mohsenasadi501/DataStructureAlgorithm/README.md

-##### Undirected Graphs
+#### Undirected Graphs

 Undirected graphs have edges that do not have a direction.
 Hence, the graph can be traversed in either direction.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/undirectedGraph.png" alt="undirectedGraph.png" width="304">

 The above graph is undirected.
 Here, the edges do not point to any direction.
-We can travel through both the directions, so it is bidirectional.
+We can travel through both directions, so it is bidirectional.
 In these graphs, we can reach to one node, from any other node.

+### Graph Implementation

-### Adjacency Matrix
+#### Adjacency Matrix

-The first approach (**Adjacency Matrix)** is to use a two-dimensional Array and implement using a Hash Table like the below image:
+The first approach to impelement graph (**Adjacency Matrix)** is to use a two-dimensional Array and implement using a Hash Table like the below image:

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/twodgraph.png" alt="twodgraph.png" width="371">

 If two nodes are connected, the value should be 1 otherwise 0.

-The problem with this approach is the amount of space needed and space complexity is **O(n^2**)** and grows fast.
+The problem with this approach is the amount of space needed and space complexity is **O(n^2)** and grows fast.

 ##### Operations Time Complexity: